kyuen2/MHD_Mode/README.md

 # MHD_Mode

-Ka Ho Yuen @ UW Madison, last updated Apr 25, 2022.
+Ka Ho Yuen @ UW Madison, last updated May 04, 2022.

 **TL;DR**: The main Code used in Yuen et.al (2022, codename "leakage"), Lazarian, Yuen, Pogosyan (2022ab, codename "DMA,MM2").

-Credits: Equations are rendered via  https://www.codecogs.com/latex/eqneditor.php
+Credits: Equations are rendered via  https://www.codecogs.com/latex/eqneditor.php. **if you dont see the equations, F5 a few more times will help**

 ## What is this repository about?